Let’s talk about my favorite topic – mother nature.

 Mother Earth has been our greatest teacher since the beginning, but still, we continue being spoiled, greedy, and destructive.

 We are so passionate about creating a new kind of species, artificial intelligence, that we are becoming more and more detached from who we are.
+We would rather be cyborgs than animals.
+We would rather be artificial robots who live forever than accept the fact that we will die one day.

 We prefer phones over trees, loud music in our ears over birds singing, and most definitely, we prefer taking photos of beautiful streams and oceans, instead of actually watching them with our own eyes.

 I am guilty of walking and listening to podcasts, but other than that, I am pretty much always with my momma.
 Just like you, I am coming back to nature and I am improving.
-This website is the proof of that.
+This website is proof of that.
 I am asking you to join me on my journey home.

 We are all a part of nature.
 We all share the same relative and we all wouldn’t be here without each other, but what I love most about nature, is how at home I feel with her.
 How cozy she makes me feel, even when she gets mad and she shows me how powerful she is.